cozygene/FEAST/README.md

 FEAST
 -----------------------

-FEAST is a scalable algorithm for investigating the compositional patterns  of complex microbial communities.
+FEAST is a scalable algorithm for quantifying the origins of complex microbial communities.

 Support
 -----------------------